fabricio-p/clon/README.rst

 clon, WIP
 *********

-A programming language ressembling lua - `do`, `then` and `elseif` + some other syntax salad.
+A programming language resembling lua - `do`, `then` and `elseif` + some other syntax salad.
 Making it because current languages all lack some part of what I need or do it in a bad way (C++).

 Syntax
 ======